One of the most common questions I get is How do I stop making stupid mistakes?

 When you're really good at something, it's almost impossible for you to mess up.

 Think of a child.
 He uses his fingers to add numbers together because he hasn't mastered arithmetic.
-In his world, his method leads to the correct answer but in the real world, it's error-prone.
+In his world, his method is completely valid and leads to the correct answer but in the real world, it's error-prone.
 You don't want to be approaching the SAT at the same relative level the child approaches basic addition.
 Instead, you want to approach it with a much deeper level of understanding.

 If we break down what "being careful" really means, a crucial component would be habits—routines that keep you from going astray.